schappim/mBot-Gitbook/appendix-a-glossary.md

 **source code:**The program in the form that it is composed by the programmer.
 A program made of instruction blocks is considered to be source code.
 The source program can be compiled by a compiler, in order to produce an executable program, in binary.
 See: binary, compiler, instruction block, program

-sprite

-ultrasonic module/sensor

-ultrasonic sensor gauge

-upload

-USB
+**sprite:**A game object \(like a fighter, an animal, a spacecraft etc.\) that can perform actions.

+**ultrasonic module/sensor:**See: distance module

+**ultrasonic sensor gaugeßthis term must be replaced in the book by “distance module”**

+**upload:**The action of transferring data from a workstation \(a computer, a tablet etc.\) to a distant device.

+**USB:**An industry standard for cable connection.
+It is the standard connection we use to upload programs to the mBot.
+See: program, upload

-variable A small storage space meant for data \(numbers, text etc.\), that can be used within a program and can be refered to by some name.
+**variable:**A small storage space in the computer memory, meant to hold data \(like numbers, text etc.\), that can be used within a program and can be referred to by some name.

-wheel module